temporalio/documentation/docs-src/tctl/alias/index.md

 The `tctl alias` command creates an alias for a given command.

-The following modifiers change the behavior of this command.
+The following modifier changes the behavior of this command.

-`--alias`
+`--show`

-`--command`
+Shows a list of commands, or help for a given command.